-It remains a much discussed subject, the DBA Act.
+It remains a much-discussed subject, the DBA Act.
 Both in the Tweede Kamer and beyond there is still a lot of discussion about the different facets that are important for this law.
 Examples of these facets are the opt-out option and the entrepreneurial test that have to be given a concrete form.
 The enforcement of this law has also been postponed several times.
-First until 1 July 2018 and subsequently until 1 January 2020.
-Obviously there is still much to be arranged, but is there still a future in this comprehensive law?
+First until July 1, 2018, and subsequently until January 1, 2020.
+There is still much to be arranged, but is there still a future in this comprehensive law?

 What was there for DBA law?

-Before the DBA Act on 1st of May 2016, freelancers and clients were able to make use of the Declaration of Employment Relationship (VAR).
-This was a declaration from the Tax Authorities that the client and the contractor tried to provide certainty about the tax and social security status of income that a freelancer obtains for his / her activities.
+Before the DBA Act on May 1, 2016, freelancers and clients were able to make use of the Declaration of Employment Relationship (VAR).
+This was a declaration from the Tax Authorities that the client and the contractor tried to provide certainty about the tax and social security status of income that a freelancer obtains for his/her activities.

 Until now, the IRS assessed the fiscal status of freelancers based on an application, on the basis of which, a declaration was issued (VAR) regarding the relationship between freelancers and clients, based on the position in which the applicant (always a natural person) would perform work-related activities.
 Income sources were divided as follows:

 - Profits from enterprise (VAR-wuo);

 - Income from work for account and risk of a company (VAR-dga).